kunal-arya/rfp/docs/COMPREHENSIVE_OVERVIEW.md

 - **Export Capabilities:** PDF and Excel export
 - **Mobile Responsive:** Optimized for all devices
 - **Performance Optimized:** Fast loading and efficient operations
+- **Admin Panel:** Complete system administration with analytics and monitoring

 ---